praseth-002/bash-script-project/README.md

 # bash-script-project

-This is our Operating System group project Bash Script group project.\
+This is our Operating System group project.\
-This script consists of 6 different bash scripts.
+This project consists of 7 different bash scripts.\
+The functions are seperated into 6 scripts.
 * one.sh : lists all files and directories within a given path.
 * two.sh : creates a backup of a file or directory.
 * three.sh : counts the amount of files within a given path.